BellerGroup/gliding-collective-rotation/README.md

 ## Analysis tools

-(This section is under construction.)
 The file analysis.py contains some tools for working with saved results from previous runs within the Python intepreter.
 The analysis.recall() function loads bead positions along with simulation parameters, creating a "beads" Python object (for data) and "sim" Python dictionary (for parameters) that can then be passed to other functions in the package.
 For example, the bead positions from the third saved timepoint of a run called "test" can be recovered by

 >   \>\>\> from analysis import * \
 >   \>\>\> recall('test',2)\["beads"\].pos